Nvelop

 Execution

-Contract is signed by both parties.
+Contract signed by both parties.
 Stored in contract repository.
-S2C stage.

 Active Management

-Monitor performance, track obligations, manage changes, handle disputes.
-Post-S2C.
+Monitor performance, track obligations, manage changes and disputes.

 Key CLM Activities